lovemonday-dev/lovemonday-dev/README.md

-## Hi there 👋
-Welcome to my Github profile.
+## 👋 Welcome to my Github profile.

 I am a seasoned software developer with 8 years of experience.
 Implementing lots of different projects, I have achieved expert level of knowledge and experience with web-based 3D, website development.
 My skills are including: